Get a Precision Second Opinion now!

 She was told to get her affairs in order.
 Joan wasn’t ready to accept this – so she reached out to CTOAM.

 1. Introduced Advanced Diagnostics

 First, we recommended that Joan get a PET/CT prior to any treatment, in order to establish the exact extent of her disease.
-Our cancer experts suggested a local private clinic based in British Columbia (Premier Diagnostic Center).
+Our cancer research and patient advocacy experts suggested a local private clinic based in British Columbia (Premier Diagnostic Center).
 This local company is our first choice for PET/CT scans because it offers:

 The radiologists at Premier Diagnostic Center report the SUVs (Serum Uptake Value) of every tumour – unlike many other clinics we have dealt with.
 Please note that CTOAM has no financial affiliation with Premier Diagnostic Center: our only goal in recommending them is to offer patients the most benefit.

 PET/CT, unlike other forms of medical imaging, is able to identify active tumours at a very small size, based on the biological activity of the tumour.

 While most forms of imaging look at the density of the tumour and compare it to the Cancer Care Research and Advocacy Specialisttissues, PET/CT uses a harmless radioactive isotope that is bound to a sugar molecule.